HIE Causes

 HIE and Cerebral Palsy

 When babies have experienced HIE, the immediate treatment involves cooling them (therapeutic hypothermia) for three days.
 This is done by placing the infant on a cooling blanket to reduce the chances of brain injury.
 However, this is not always effective.
+It is also important that cooling is initiated within 6 hours after birth.

 “Despite medical advances and treatment with therapeutic hypothermia, over 50% of cooled infants are not protected and still develop lifelong neurodisabilities, including cerebral palsy.”